 - Supporters and givers of constructive feedback

-By August, we will welcome over 75 students to the Traditional MBA program and they're ready to build their professional networks.
+By August, we will welcome over 75 students to the Full-Time Programs and they're ready to build their professional networks.
 That could start with you!
 We're seeking alumni volunteers for the 2012-13 mentoring season.
 You can make a difference...get details and register now.

 - Mentors and students must commit to one full academic year of participation.
 The program will seek to match those who share similar backgrounds, geographic location preferences, or career fields.
 At the end of the year, we will seek feedback from the mentors/mentees regarding their experience with the program.
 The decision to continue beyond one year must be mutual.